jackschultz/nba-optimize/README.md

 I included a couple csv data files for us to use.
 I used other code to get the data from nba.com and the info from FanDuel csv files that list the players and their salaries.

-To run, pip install the requirements for python3, and then run:

-I'm assuming you'll have a virtualenv running python 3.
+I'm assuming you'll have a virtualenv running python3.
 If so, run the following:

 ```
 (nbaoptimize) $ pip install -r requirements
+  .....
 (nbaoptimize) $ python fast_optimize.py 2018-10-24
 ```